p7g/c-bytecode-vm/README.md

 ### Integer

-A signed, 64-bit integer.
-The semantics are those in C, except that an error is raised in the event of an overflow.
+A signed 64-bit integer.
+Hexadecimal literals are supported (with a lowercase X).

 Examples:
 ```js